Decoding admissions to India’s top Liberal Arts universities

 Grades, grades, grades

-A “wholistic” admission process means that the universities consider factors over and above the student’s grades, but not instead of them!
-Almost all school toppers across the country apply to Ashoka university (and increasingly to Krea and Flame) including those applying abroad and to Engineering colleges – even if just as a back up!
+A “holistic” admission process means that the universities consider factors over and above the student’s grades, but not instead of them!
+Almost all school toppers across the country apply to Ashoka University (and increasingly to Krea and Flame), including those applying abroad and to Engineering colleges – even if just as a backup!
 This means that these universities are choosing among many students with good grades and great credentials, so you would need to present a well-rounded profile to be considered among them.

 Activities